 Although the film is produced in English, some of the linguistic history pokes through.
 During the first century, Greek was the universal language connecting the diverse provinces of the Roman Empire.
 However, many regions also retained their local languages.
 Growing up in Galilee, Mary’s first language would have been Aramaic, but now as she speaks with the Gentile Luke, she needs to use her second language of Greek.
 This is why, in the film, Mary speaks with an accent, whereas Luke (who may speak it as a first language, and has to use it more often as a traveler, historian, and physician) does not.
 Older forms of names have also been used in the film, out of respect for those who were called by those names, and as a way of stepping into the historical context.
 Luke is called by his Greek name, Loukas; in the cases of the other characters, the Hebrew or Aramaic forms of their names have been used.
 Some familiar people who may sound unfamiliar include Yeshua (Jesus), Miryam (Mary), Yochanan (John), Yakov (James), Elisheva (Elizabeth), and Shoshana (Susanna).

 A mezuzah is a small box containing several verses of Scripture (Deuteronomy 6:4-9 and 11:13-21), that is hung on the doorpost of a Jewish home in obedience to the command to “write [God’s laws] on your doorframes.”
 It is unclear exactly when the tradition developed of touching the mezuzah upon entering and then kissing the finger that touched it, but it is quite ancient, and the tradition of the mezuzah more ancient still.
-For Miryam to allow Loukas not only to enter her home, but to participate in this sacred tradition of her people, is an extremely gracious gesture, and indicates that the Gospel has changed more than anyone except God had planned.
+For Miryam to allow Loukas not only to enter her home, but to participate in this sacred tradition of her people, is an extremely gracious gesture, and indicates that the Gospel has changed more things more deeply than anyone except God had planned.

 When Miryam has her mini-rant about “the circumcision question,” she’s referring to one of the earliest controversies in the Church: the question of whether Gentile believers needed to follow the Jewish Law in order to be saved.
 On the one hand, Yeshua had said he was not intending to abolish the Law (Matthew 5:17-20).
 On the other hand, Yeshua had said in the same breath that He was the fulfillment of the Law – and it was clear to His followers that His sacrifice made the previous need for sacrifices obsolete.
 At the Jerusalem Council in Acts 15, the leaders of the early Church concluded that if God was accepting the Gentiles as they were, without their having to convert to Judaism, (which He had proven by giving them the Holy Spirit in Acts 10), then they could not demand more by insisting they be circumcised.